Women's suffrage in Australia

 Women's suffrage in Australia was one of the early achievements of Australian democracy.
-Following the progressive establishment of male suffrage in the Australian colonies from the 1840s to the 1890s, an organised push for women's enfranchisement gathered momentum from the 1880s, and began to be legislated from the 1890s, decades in advance of Europe and North America.
-South Australian women achieved the right to vote in 1894, and to stand for office in 1895 following the world first Constitutional Amendment (Adult Suffrage) Act 1894.
-This preceded even male suffrage in Tasmania.
-Western Australia granted women the right to vote from 1899, although with some racial restrictions.
-In 1902, the newly established Australian Parliament passed the Commonwealth Franchise Act 1902, which set a uniform law enabling women to vote at federal elections and to stand for the federal parliament (although up until 1962, "aboriginal natives" could be excluded from voting rights based on state legislation).
+Following the progressive establishment of male suffrage in the Australian colonies from the 1840s to the 1890s, an organised push for women's enfranchisement gathered momentum from the 1880s, and began to be legislated from the 1890s.
+South Australian women achieved the right to vote and to stand for office in 1895, following the Constitutional Amendment (Adult Suffrage) Act 1894 which gained royal assent the following year.
+Western Australia granted women the right to vote from 1899, although with racial restrictions.
+In 1902, the newly established Australian Parliament passed the Commonwealth Franchise Act 1902, which gave women equal voting rights to men and the right to stand for federal parliament (although excluding almost all non-white people of both sexes).
 By 1908, the remaining Australian states had legislated for women's suffrage for state elections.
-Grace Benny was elected as the first councillor in 1919, Edith Cowan the first state Parliamentarian in 1921, Dorothy Tangney the first Senator and Enid Lyons the first Member of the House of Representatives in 1943.
+Grace Benny was elected as the first female local government councilor in 1919, Edith Cowan the first state Parliamentarian in 1921, Dorothy Tangney the first Senator and Enid Lyons the first Member of the House of Representatives in 1943.

 History

-Pitcairn and Norfolk Islands

-The female descendants of the Bounty mutineers who lived on Pitcairn Islands could vote from 1838, and this right transferred with their resettlement to Norfolk Island (now an Australian external territory) in 1856.

-Male Suffrage
+Male suffrage

-The first European-style governments established after 1788 were autocratic and run by appointed governors – although English law was transplanted into the Australian colonies by virtue of the doctrine of reception, thus notions of the rights and processes established by the Magna Carta and the Bill of Rights 1689 were brought from Britain by the colonists.
+The first European-style governments established after 1788 were autocratic and run by appointed governors – although English law was transplanted into the Australian colonies by virtue of the doctrine of reception, thus notions of the rights and processes established by Magna Carta and the Bill of Rights 1689 were brought from Britain by the colonists.
 Agitation for representative government began soon after the settlement of the colonies.

 The oldest legislative body in Australia, the New South Wales Legislative Council, was created in 1825 as an appointed body to advise the Governor of New South Wales.
 In 1840 the Adelaide City Council and the Sydney City Council were established with limited male suffrage.
 Australia's first parliamentary elections were conducted for the New South Wales Legislative Council in 1843, again with voting rights (for males only) tied to property ownership or financial capacity.
 Voter rights were extended further in New South Wales in 1850 and elections for legislative councils were held in the colonies of Victoria, South Australia, and Tasmania.